kheller18/data-structures-algorithms/questions/CSS.md

             ![border-box box model](../images/css/border_box_model.png)

 18. How is opacity specified in CSS3?
-    + Opacity refers to the degree to which the content is transparent or opaque.
+    + `Opacity`: refers to the degree to which the content is transparent or opaque.
 We can use the property named opacity which takes the values ranging from 0 to 1.
 0 specifies that the element is completely transparent where 1 means that the element is completely opaque.
 We can use the opacity property as follows:
      + ```
         div {
             opacity: 0.6;